jermin2/django-react-todoApp/README.md

 Followed this:
 https://www.section.io/engineering-education/react-and-django-rest-framework/

-For learning how to use react and django together
+This is for my own learning in how to use React and Django together

 Some tweaking had to be done (the source uses Bootstrap 4).
 Namely